aimeos/macro/README.md

 custom methods at runtime.

 Using the PHP Macro package, you can also allow users to overwrite methods in base classes without forcing your users to extend these classes.
+The PHP Macro package uses **NO reflection** or other hacks, just **pure PHP methods** :-)

 ## Allow customization